LeandroTorres26/Organic.io/README.md

 # Organic.io
-Landing page for a organic food searcher website.
+Landing page for an organic food searcher website.